lowlighter/metrics/README.md

 ### 🐤 Tweets

-    🚧 This plugin is available as pre-release
+    🚧 This plugin is available as pre-release on @master

 The recent *tweets* plugin displays your latest tweets of the [twitter](https://twitter.com) attached mentioned on your account :